aws-samples/amazon-eks-security-immersion-day/content/6-network-security/4-fully-private-cluster/1-create-cluster/index.en.md

 * Name it **eksworkshop-private**, click Next.
 * Choose **t3.small** for instance type
 * Go to **Network Setting** and expand **VPC Setting**
-* Select the "EKSSecurityImmersionDayPrivate" as VPC and "EKSSecurityImmersionDayPrivateC" as the Subnet
+* Select the "EKSSecurityImmersionDayPrivate" as VPC and "EKSSecurityImmersionDayPrivateD" as the Subnet
 * Click **Create environment**

 When it comes up, customize the environment by: